Type: Trad, Alpine, 250 ft (76 m), 2 pitches

 Description Suggest change

-(You can walk down this and the neighboring Aoxomoxoa, but then again skilled climbers have been walking down a lot harder routes than these since the '70s. ...Hmm, maybe that's why they call it Jabberwalky.)
+(You could alternatively down-scramble down this and the neighboring Aoxomoxoa from the top of p2.
+Skilled climbers have been walking down a lot harder routes than these since the '70s.
+However, for a leader at the grade it is probably best to continue to the bolts ...Hmm, maybe that's why they call it Jabberwalky?)

 Protection Suggest change